-Louis X was born on October 4, 1289, to King Philip IV and Queen Joan of Navarre.
+Louis X of France was born on October 4, 1289, to King Philip IV and Queen Joan of Navarre.
 Philip idolized his grandfather, Louis IX, and named his eldest son in his honor.
 During his reign, the king became known for his iron will.
 Philip brought about the downfall of the Templar Order, won a power struggle against Pope Boniface VIII, and saw the beginning of the Avignon papacy.
 However, towards the end of his reign, the Capetian dynasty experienced a scandal.

 Tour de Nesle Scandal

 In 1314, Louis and his brothers Philip and Charles each had a wife.
 Louis himself had been married to Margaret of Burgundy since 1305.
 Despite this, the prince’s younger sister, Isabella, accused her brother’s wives of adultery with French knights.
 Instead of discreetly handling the matter, Philip IV publicly arrested his three daughter-in-laws and their alleged lovers.
 In turn, Margaret remained in prison until her death on August 14, 1315.
 As a result of the scandal, only Prince Philip’s marriage stayed intact.

 The alleged lovers of the wives, the D’Aulnay brothers, Philip and Walter, suffered brutal fates.
 The brothers were tortured until they confessed to the affair.
 In turn, they were quickly declared guilty and experienced horrific ends.
 After their deaths, the monarchy seized the D’Aulnay’s possessions.

 Philip IV’s Death